 Memory leak in React JS application

-The problem
+The Problem

-The component tree looks like this.
+The component structure looked like this:

 SitePage